Team Torpedo: US Firms Sell & Support MK48s and MK54s

 “The Advanced Technology (AT) configuration was developed to provide compatibility to the launching interfaces of international submarine configurations.”

-The Netherlands will not require the assignment of any additional U.S. Government or contractor representatives to The Netherlands, though Contractor Engineering and Technical Services (CETS) may be required on an interim basis for installations.
+The estimated cost is up to $150 million, and the prime contractor will be Raytheon Company Integrated Defense Systems in Keyport, WA.
+The Netherlands won’t require the assignment of any additional U.S. Government or contractor representatives to The Netherlands, though Contractor Engineering and Technical Services (CETS) may be required on an interim basis for installations.

 Nov 30/09: Sub-contractors.
 Raytheon IDS issues a $2.6 million contract to electronics contract manufacturer LaBarge Inc. in St. Louis, MO.
 The firm has ordered wiring harnesses to fit its MK 48 and MK 54 torpedoes.
 This is the first time LaBarge has supplied parts for the 2 torpedo programs.